sorei9240/be-nc-news/README.md

 - The minimum node version required to run this project is 14.18.0
 - The minimum PostgreSQL version required to run this project is 12

+## Link to Frontend
+You can find the React frontend repo [here](https://github.com/sorei9240/nc-news)

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)